OCR • J257 • 1,610 key terms

 Activation energy

-The minimum amount of energy required for a chemical reaction to occur when particles collide.
+The minimum amount of energy required for a chemical reaction to occur; lowered by enzymes.

 Active immunity